Electro (Marvel Comics): Max Dillon

 Electro returns in issue 612 starting The Gauntlet, with a new look as his face is now scarred with lightning bolts and sporting a trench coat.
 The revamp was explained by writer Mark Waid, stating that artist Paul Azaceta "tweaked the design a bit, adding some burn scars to reflect Electro's current situation.
 As Electro gets older, as his body chemistry starts to shift into middle age, his powers are becoming more erratic and less easy for him to control.
 So he turns to a surprise Marvel villain – someone rarely, if ever, seen in the pages of Amazing – to level up."
 During his appearance in "The Gauntlet", it is revealed that Electro has lost control over his powers: besides the physical disfigurement, his touch is now 100% lethal.
 Depressed and angry at the world because of this, Electro begins gathering other outcasts and misfits into a group known as "Power To The People", which targets right-wing newspaper baron Dexter Bennett and the New York Stock Exchange in the wake of the 2008 Financial Crisis.
 Electro's group manages to gain positive coverage in the media, hampering Spider-Man's ability to convince Electro's followers of his true evil nature.

 Electro's duplicitous nature causes him to betray his followers to align with the amoral Bennett in exchange for help finding a way to restore his powers to a controllable level.
 The Mad Thinker is able to come up with a process to cure Electro, but Spider-Man interferes with the process, turning Electro into an artificial electrical thunderbolt.
-Furious, Electro double-crosses Bennett and ultimately uses his new powers to destroy The DB building, crippling Bennett in the process.
+Furious, Electro double-crosses Bennett and ultimately uses his new powers to destroy the Daily Bugle building, crippling Bennett in the process.
 In doing so, Electro uses up so much of his newfound power that Spider-Man is able to neutralize him with his webbing.
 In the epilogue, Electro runs into Sasha Kravinoff and Chameleon in his new jail cell.
 In the following issue involving Sandman, it is revealed that Electro has escaped.
 Under the orders of the Kravinoffs, he breaks the fourth Vulture out of prison.

 During the "Heroic Age" storyline, it is suspected by the Young Allies that Electro had a discarded and disavowed daughter named Aftershock (similar to the MC2 Universe version) who is a member of the Bastards of Evil.
 When Young Allies members Firestar and Gravity fight Electro, he defeats them and lets them live so that they can spread the message that he does not endorse Aftershock and the Bastards of Evil's terrorism.
 He also says they can look up how and when he got his powers on the internet and there was no way a girl of Aftershock's age could have been conceived after he got his powers: It is impossible for him to be Aftershock's father.
-Electro is later present at the scene where Mattie Franklin is sacrificed by Sasha Kravinoff as part of a ritual that resurrects Vladimir Kravinoff as a large humanoid lion creature.
+Electro is later present at the scene where Mattie Franklin is sacrificed by Sasha Kravinoff as part of a ritual that resurrects Vladimir Kravinoff as a lion-like creature.